covidHelpline/home/index.md

-# General instructions for COVID +ve patients
+# General instructions for Home quarantine
 <ol>
   <li> Patient must isolate himself from other household members, stay in the identified room
 and away from other people in home, especially elderly and those with co-morbid